Phase I Study Regulations and Master’s degree

 It is your responsibility to find a master's thesis advisor and a PhD supervisor but you can ask for recommendations from the BMS staff or BMS faculty.

 It should be the PhD supervisor’s responsibility to organize Phase II funding in the form of a PhD position or scholarship.
-If they do not have funding available, they should advise you on applying for a BMS Phase II scholarship, another project (e.g. a MATH+ project) or other available scholarships.
-Please be aware that the number of BMS Phase II scholarships is very limited.
+If they do not have funding available, they should advise you on applying for BMS PhD funding, another project (e.g. a MATH+ project) or other available scholarships.
+Please be aware that the number of PhD positions offered by the BMS is very limited.

 Master Study Regulations